interledger/rfcs/0000-stream/0000-stream.md

 In an application that uses an ongoing flow of money, an endpoint can open a single stream and continue sending money on it for the duration of some paid interaction.

-In another another application, an endpoint can open a stream, send a specific amount of money through it, and then close the stream to indicate the payment is complete.
+In another application, an endpoint can open a stream, send a specific amount of money through it, and then close the stream to indicate the payment is complete.
 In this case, the stream abstraction provides a mechanism to "frame" a payment or message that may be split across multiple packets.
 New streams can be opened and closed on the same connection to send multiple messages.

 STREAM uses bidirectional streams, which can be used for request/response flows or one-way messages.

-The choice streams as the key abstraction is inspired by [QUIC](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html#rfc.section.9) and the earlier [Structured Streams Transport (SST)](http://www.brynosaurus.com/pub/net/sst.pdf).
+The choice of streams as the key abstraction is inspired by [QUIC](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html#rfc.section.9) and the earlier [Structured Streams Transport (SST)](http://www.brynosaurus.com/pub/net/sst.pdf).

 ### 3.3.
 Multiplexed Streams